GDPR Compliant AI Chatbot: Complete EU Compliance Guide for Enterprises

 Enterprise leaders are moving fast with AI.
 Customer support, HR queries, onboarding, internal knowledge search, and vendor communication.
 The use cases are clear.
 The pressure to automate is real.
-But the legal environment around AI in Europe has changed in a structural way.
+But the legal environment around AI in Europe has changed structurally.
 It is no longer enough to say, “We are GDPR compliant.”
 That sentence, on its own, does not answer the real risk.

 The introduction of Regulation (EU) 2024/1689, commonly known as the AI Act, creates a second regulatory layer.
 Now, every enterprise deploying an AI chatbot in the EU must think in two directions at once.
 Data protection under the GDPR.
 AI system risk and governance under the AI Act.
 These frameworks overlap, but they are not identical.
 And misunderstanding that distinction creates exposure at the board level.